 Marketing without brand identity is a surefire way to create problems.
 People enjoy interacting with brands they perceive as being valuable, honest, and superior in quality.
 In fact, 64% of consumers say that sharing values with a company is the main reason they maintain brand relationships.
 Basically, if you don’t focus on telling the story of your company through transparent marketing tactics you’ll end up attracting unqualified leads and prospects who have nothing in common with your organization.

 A business that suffers from an identity crisis won’t be in operation very long.
 Some of the most common problems associated with branding problems include poor brand management, bad communication, and lackluster leadership skills.

 Common Brand Identity Problems:

-- Poor Brand Management.
-Management that can’t lead their company through the intricacies of discovering their brand identity pose a serious threat to the company’s longevity.
+- Poor Brand Management: Management that can’t lead their company through the intricacies of discovering their brand identity poses a serious threat to the company’s longevity.
 The result is usually incorrect positioning and the alienation of potential leads and current customers.